You are $75 away from free shipping

 Sorry, you must log in to save an item.

 When it comes to makeup, the colors you wear can create a serious statement—which means you want to pick the right shades.
-As far as your lip color goes, using a palette can help you create a custom look that truly stands apart from the crowd—all in one convenient makeup product.
-Ready to switch up your makeup look?
-Here, learn how to curate your own lip palette and how to use it to pull off a few unique lip makeup ideas.
+As far as your lip color goes, a lipstick set may have all the shades you need to help you create a custom look that truly stands apart from the crowd, but a lip palette does as well—all in one convenient makeup compact.
+If you’re ready to switch up your makeup look, we’re sharing how to curate your own lip makeup palette and how to use it to pull off a few unique lip makeup ideas.

-While lip palettes are definitely a must-have for your makeup bag, we all have our favorite lipsticks that we don’t want to part with.
-Lucky for you, you can create your own lip palette with all your favorite shades!
+While lipstick palettes are definitely a must-have for your makeup bag, we all have our favorite lipsticks that we don’t want to part with.
+Lucky for you, you can create your own lip palette—whether you’re partial to shiny or matte lip palettes—with all your favorite shades.
 Here’s how to do it:

-Of course, to create a lip palette you’re going to need a palette.
-You can choose to use an empty lip palette or get creative with a multi-compartment pill box or paint palette!
+Of course, to create a lip palette, you’re going to need, well, a palette.
+You can choose to use an empty lip palette or get creative with a multi-compartment pillbox or paint palette.

-Grab your favorite lipstick shades because it’s time to get to depotting.
+Grab your favorite lipstick sets or individual lipstick shades; it’s time to get to depotting.
 Depotting is the process of removing lipstick from its original tube.
 For the sake of creating a lip palette, start by winding your lipstick tube up until all of the product is on display.
 Then, use a knife to carefully slice the lipstick away from the tube before setting it to the side.

 Don’t toss out that old tube just yet!
 There’s sure to be more product buried inside.
 Use the end of a makeup brush to scoop out any remaining product.

 It’s time to give all of that lipstick you depotted a new home.
-If you want, you can melt the lipstick down, that way when it’s poured into your DIY lip palette, it’s perfectly smooth.
+If you want, you can melt the lipstick down; that way, when it’s poured into your DIY lip palette, it’s perfectly smooth.
+You can do so by placing your lipstick onto a metal spoon and holding it over a lit candle until it turns into a liquid consistency.
+Then, pour it into the palette and stick it into the fridge until it’s back to a solid form.
 Keep in mind, doing this does risk changing the consistency of your lipstick.
 As an alternative, you can simply press and pat down your lipstick into each well of your lip palette.

-Editor’s note: Don’t worry if the press and pat method looks a little messy!
-This is the method preferred by professional makeup artists—who always have custom lip palettes in their kits.
+Editor’s note: Don’t worry if the press and pat method looks a little messy.
+This is the process preferred by professional makeup artists—who always have custom lip palettes in their kits.

-If we learned anything from recent runway shows, it’s that matte metallic lips are about to have a serious moment in 2019.
+If we've learned anything from our Pinterest feeds, it’s that matte metallic lips are about to have a serious moment.
 Here’s how to get a head start on this soon-to-be makeup trend:

-Before applying color, use a lip scrub to help exfoliate any dead skin cells from the surface of your lips.
+Before applying color, use a lip scrub to help exfoliate any dead skin cells from the surface of your lips, like the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub.
 Then, follow up with a moisturizing lip balm.

 Use a lip primer to help create a smooth base for your lipstick application.